huggingface/blog/document-ai.md

 DocVQA is typically evaluated using the Average Normalized Levenshtein Similarity (ANLS) metric.
 For more details regarding this metric, we refer to [this guide](https://rrc.cvc.uab.es/?ch=11&com=tasks).
 The current state-of-the-art on the DocVQA benchmark that is open-source is [LayoutLMv3](https://huggingface.co/docs/transformers/model_doc/layoutlmv3) which achieves an ANLS score of 83.37.
 However, this model consists of a pipeline of OCR + multimodal Transformer.
 [Donut](https://huggingface.co/docs/transformers/model_doc/donut) solves the task in an end-to-end manner using a single encoder-decoder Transformer, not relying on OCR.
 Donut doesn't provide state-of-the-art accuracy but shows the great potential of the end-to-end approach using a generative T5-like model.
 Impira hosts an [exciting Space](https://huggingface.co/spaces/impira/docquery) that illustrates LayoutLM and Donut for DocVQA.

 Visual question answering is compelling; however, there are many considerations for successfully using it.
 Having accurate training data, evaluation metrics, and post-processing is vital.
 For teams taking on this use case, be aware that DocVQA can be challenging to work properly.
 In some cases, responses can be unpredictable, and the model can “hallucinate” by giving an answer that doesn't appear within the document.
+Visual question answering models that rely on pretrained data can also raise ethical issues of bias.
 Ensuring proper model setup and post-processing is integral to building a successful DocVQA solution.
 </div>
     </div>
         </div>